People

 Research

-My research interests are interdisciplinary, including psychosocial studies, sociology and family history.
-I use auto/biographical, feminist and creative practices to research families, family practices and everyday life.
-I'm particularly interested in how people make sense of their experiences and how this relates to affect, narrative and memory.
+My research interests are interdisciplinary, including psychosocial studies, literary theory and sociology.
+I have used auto/biographical, feminist and creative practices to research families, family practices and everyday life, gendered intergenerational relationships, and social emotions including hope, stigma and shame.
+I explore how people make sense of their experiences and how this relates to affect, narrative and memory, especially in situations where experience intersects with welfare practice (such as institutionalisation), mental illness, poverty and single parenthood.
+Previously, my BA and MA dissertations both focussed on masculinities in cultural texts.

 Publications